ls1intum/Artemis/docs/user/exams/instructors_guide.rst

    Manually Assessing a Programming Submission

 - Quiz exercises are graded automatically via the student exam page, see `Manage Student Exams`_, and therefore do not appear in the *Tutor Exam Dashboard*.
 - Students can complain about their results during the :ref:`student review <student_review>` period.
-You can evaluate these complaints in the *Tutor Exam Dashboard*.
-The original assessor may not respond to the complaint, this must be done by a second assessor.
+You can evaluate these complaints also in the *Tutor Exam Dashboard*.
+- The original assessor may not respond to the complaint about his assessment, this must be done by a second assessor.

 Exam Scores
 ^^^^^^^^^^^